Knowit-Experience-Norrland/FigmaConverter/README.md

 <img src="RM-images/setupCLI.png" width="500" />

-The document ID can be found in the url to your Figma document (see image below).
+The document ID can be found in the URL to your Figma document (see image below).

 <img src="RM-images/findingID.png" width="500" />